Timinator2000/Algorithm_X/13 - customizing your solver/04 - row selection.md

 action = ('place value', row, col, val)
 ```

-The argument passed into `_action_sort_criteria(self, row_header: DLXCell)` is a row header `DLXCell` which gives us easy access to the row title where the identifier tuple is stored.
+The argument passed into `_action_sort_criteria(self, row_header: DLXCell)` is a row header `DLXCell` which allows easy access to the row `title` where the identifier tuple is stored.
 The following override will make sure integers for a Sudoku cell are always tried in ascending order:

 ```python
     def _action_sort_criteria(self, row_header: DLXCell):